corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### Recommended Companion Mods

-[Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to set your Origin: Shattered Ring empires to have ringworlds matching their shipset (graphical culture).
+* [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to set your Origin: Shattered Ring empires to have ringworlds matching their shipset (graphical culture)

-[Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) is a phenomenal, fully-sectioned shipset and includes megastructures.
+* [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) is a phenomenal, fully-sectioned shipset and includes megastructures

-[Machine Shipset Add-on: Shattered Ring and Habitat Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
-This mod adds missing graphical definitions to the Machine Shipset and enhances the appearance of its habitable ringworlds segments and mini-ring habitats.
+* [Machine Shipset Add-on: Shattered Ring and Habitat Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset (adds missing graphical definitions to the Machine Shipset and enhances the appearance of its habitable ringworlds segments and mini-ring habitats)

-[Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) combined with the Machine Shipset, this compatibility patch ensures the correct Machine Shipset graphics are used for terraform stations.
+* [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) combined with the Machine Shipset, this compatibility patch ensures the correct Machine Shipset graphics are used for terraform stations

-[Enigmatic Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457) is a menacing, hexagonal shipset that highlights your primary color.
+* [Enigmatic Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457) is a menacing, hexagonal shipset that highlights your primary color

-[Enigmatic Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2631808667) combined with the Enigmatic Shipset, this compatibility patch ensures the correct Enigmatic Shipset graphics are used for terraform stations.
+* [Enigmatic Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2631808667) combined with the Enigmatic Shipset, this compatibility patch ensures the correct Enigmatic Shipset graphics are used for terraform stations

-[Ascendant Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2130588320) is an expansion of the Fallen Empire ships to an entire shipset, with some megastructures as well.
-It also includes a cityset and recolored reptilian 17 (the faerie dragon) portraits.
+* [Ascendant Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2130588320) is an expansion of the Fallen Empire ships to an entire shipset, with some megastructures as well.
+It also includes a cityset and recolored reptilian 17 (the faerie dragon) portraits

-[Ascendant Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2649734046) combined with the Ascendant Shipset, this compatibility patch ensures the correct Ascendant Shipset graphics are used for terraform stations.
+* [Ascendant Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2649734046) combined with the Ascendant Shipset, this compatibility patch ensures the correct Ascendant Shipset graphics are used for terraform stations

 ## Known Issues